Genesis Electrified G80 Review & Prices

 On a twisty road

-Though the Electrified G80 has reasonable punch from its electric motor and doesn’t roll about too much in the corners, it’s not as satisfying to drive as a BMW i5 when you get to a twisty road.
+Though the Electrified G80 has reasonable punch from its electric motors and doesn’t roll about too much in the corners, it’s not as satisfying to drive as a BMW i5 when you get to a twisty road.
 Part of that is because the G80 has two electric motors of exactly the same power driving the front and the rear wheels, unlike the rear-biased BMW - so you don’t get that pleasant feeling of being pushed out of the corners.

 The steering is light but doesn’t feed much back to the driver, and the seats aren’t too supportive in fast corners.
 And even though it’s lighter than a Mercedes EQE, the Genesis Electrified G80 feels heavier.
 It’s more suited to relaxed cruising than it is carving up a B-road.